Agent Mulder: To Myka's Agent Scully. Far more relaxed than the namesake. It has been said that he is the intuitive side of his partnership with Myka.

 The Omniscient: Has a tendency to suddenly materialise when she is being spoken about, and always seems to know virtually everything about what other characters are doing.
 This, combined with her ability to appear and disappear randomly, her intermittent amorality (or at least ruthlessness) and her use of a very terse form of Spock Speak, is the reason why she is able to scare the crap out of most of the other characters.

-The Quiet One: She does speak, but only when necessary.
+The Quiet One: She speaks, but only when necessary.
 Most of the time she just gives people a rather spocky version of the Death Glare.

 Season 4 sees her with a more talkative role, usually with Jinks.
 Whether this is guilty over Steve's death, responsibility/shared burden of his double agency, something else, or just coincidence is an exercise for the reader.